Transgender rights in Canada: Coverage for transition-related surgeries

 Canada's system of universal healthcare is delivered through provincial healthcare systems, which vary in terms of their benefits and features, including in the area of transgender health care.
 As of 2020, all provinces provided coverage for sex reassignment surgery such as vaginoplasty, orchiectomy, or phalloplasty.
 New Brunswick was the last province to begin insuring such procedures in 2016.
 Insurance coverage is not generally provided for the transition-related procedures of facial feminization surgery, tracheal shave, or laser hair removal.

 Reproductive services are also not covered for trans people, with the costs being quite high.
 For example Rainbow Health Ontario, an LGBTQ+ healthcare organization, estimates that freezing sperm typically costs $125 to $300, with an additional $200 for each year of storage.
 They also estimate that preserving embryos costs between $480 to $650, with $150 to $300 in storage fees.

 The first transgender healthcare clinic in Canada opened at the Clarke Institute of Psychiatry in Toronto in 1969.
-In 1970, Canadian transgender women Dianna Boileau underwent surgery at Toronto General Hospital to have her remaining male genitals removed and female genitals constructed.
+In 1970, Canadian transgender woman Dianna Boileau underwent surgery at Toronto General Hospital to have her remaining male genitals removed and female genitals constructed.
 It was the first time such a surgery had been covered by the Ontario Health Insurance Plan.
 It was also the first widely publicized sex reassignment surgery in Canada.
 The first transgender healthcare clinic to offer genital surgery was the Centre Métropolitain de Chirurgie Plastique in Montreal, which opened in 1973.
 It was also the only Canadian clinic that performed vaginoplasties, the surgical construction of a vagina, on transgender women for 45 years.
 Transgender surgical clinics opened at Women's College Hospital in Toronto in 2017, and at Vancouver General Hospital in 2019.